-Before you go in for esophageal manometry, you may be asked to fast for a set period, or to drink only clear liquids.
+Before you go in for esophageal manometry, you may be asked to fast for a set period.
 You might also need to avoid taking certain medications.
-Before the procedure, your doctor puts pain-relieving medication in your nose to make you more comfortable.
+Before the procedure, your nurse puts numbing medication in your nose to make you more comfortable.
 Then, a thin, flexible tube (catheter) is inserted through your nose, down your esophagus and into your stomach.
 The end of the tube sticking out of your nose is connected to a machine that measures the functions of your esophagus.
-After the tube is in place, your doctor will ask you to swallow bits of water to measure how your esophagus is working and go through a series of dry, wet and possibly jello-like swallows.
+After the tube is in place, your doctor or nurse will ask you to swallow bits of water to measure how your esophagus is working and go through a series of dry, wet and possibly jello-like swallows.